yirkha/ntfsclone2vhd/README.md

 Piping data in through `stdin` is not possible in the two pass-mode.
 Also the size of the output VHD can be significantly larger than the input for these images because of how sparsely the metadata is laid out on the drive - don't be surprised by something like a 5 times increase.

+## How to download binaries

+Some prebuilt binaries are available on the [Releases page](https://github.com/yirkha/ntfsclone2vhd/releases).
+In particular for Windows, because it is not so common and easy to build programs from source on Windows.

 ## How to build

 The project consists from just one `.c` file.
-I have used C for better portability, no external libraries needed.
+I have used C for better portability.
+No external libraries are needed.

 ### Windows + MS Visual Studio 2017

-1. Clone the project.
+1. Clone the project repository.
-2. Build the project
 2. Open the supplied solution `ntfsclone2vhd.sln` in Visual Studio 2017.
+3. Choose the wanted configuration ("Release", "x64" in most cases).
+4. Build the project.
+5. The output binary `ntfsclone2vhd.exe` is in the related `out-...` directory.

 *Note:* Projects are built as "multibyte", there is no support for Unicode paths.